-Those who are not afraid of heights won't want to miss the chance to ride to the top of the Eiffel Tower and enjoy panoramic views of the city.
+Those who are not afraid of heights won't want to miss the chance to enjoy The Eiffel Tower Viewing Deck and enjoy panoramic views of the city.
 Halfway to the top, the world-class Eiffel Tower Restaurant combines the fine French cuisine of Chef J. Joho with a hint of romance.
 Mon Ami Gabi, the restaurant that originated the now popular patio dining on the Strip, offers its own charm down on the casino level.
 Popular chef, DJ and cookbook author Steve Martorano is serving up homestyle Italian cuisine in Martorano's at Paris.
 And Hexx Kitchen & Bar features American food favorites 24 hours a day -- as well as a bean-to-bar chocolate factory.

 Guests will forget the casino is close by as they stroll past bubbling fountains and down the winding alleyways of Le Boulevard, filled with charming boutiques and restaurants that resemble Parisian cafes.
 Le Crêperie cooks up entrée and dessert crêpes while Le Village Buffet offers classic French foods from six different regions of the country in a village atmosphere.
 Plus, Yong Kang Street is a dumpling and noodle house inspired by the lively restaurant district in Taipei.